 - Regularly inspect and clean appliances like refrigerator, stove, and air conditioner.

 - Testing electronics for proper function, including the TV, radio, and GPS.

 - Checking for any recalls on your appliances and electronics, following up with the manufacturer as needed.

 Plumbing and Waste Systems

-A well-maintained plumbing and waste system will help you avoid unpleasant surprises on your trips.
+A well-maintained plumbing and waste system will help you avoid unpleasant trip surprises.
 Make sure to:

 - Inspect and clean holding tanks regularly.

-- Check for leaks in pipes and hoses, repairing or replacing them as needed.
+- Check for leaks in pipes and hoses, and repair or replace them as needed.

 - Inspect and maintain the water heater, following the manufacturer’s guidelines.